No, it wasn't a 9/11-style conspiracy. Instead, Charlie Sheen just left his keys in the car.

-That's the word from the man himself as well as law-enforcement sources investigating the early-morning theft of the Two and a Half Men star's Mercedes-Benz sedan, which later plunged off a cliff along Hollywood's famed Mulholland Drive into a ravine.
+That's the word from the man himself as well as law-enforcement sources investigating the early-morning theft of the Two and a Half Men star's Mercedes-Benz SUV, which later plunged off a cliff along Hollywood's famed Mulholland Drive into a ravine.

 Sheen left the keys in the ignition—and the garage door open—as he often does after returning home from the set last night around 8 p.m.

-Police say that the Benz-jacking had nothing to do with Sheen's fame for any kind of vendetta against the 44-year-old actor (in other words, Brooke Mueller is in the clear).
+Police say that the SUV-jacking had nothing to do with Sheen's fame for any kind of vendetta against the 44-year-old actor (in other words, Brooke Mueller is in the clear).
 It appears to be just a crime of opportunity.

 Investigators are now considering the possibility that the vehicle might have been swiped by a gang of crooks operating in Sheen's gated community.
 Law-enforcement sources tell the Los Angeles Times that a string of garages in Sheen's neighborhood were also hit.